Share price at 16:35

 *Rounding discrepancies may occur

 Many of the orebodies on the Project remain open to further resource expansion in multiple directions, and much of the wider Project area remains relatively underexplored to date.
 Hence Savannah believes that there is significant potential for further resource definition.
 Some of this additional potential is represented by the supplementary Exploration Targets which have been estimated for three of the current five orebodies.
-Furthermore, it should be noted that despite the increase in the JORC Resource estimate, these Exploration Targets have also increased significantly in tonnage over time to reach a range of 11-19Mt as at May 2019.
+Furthermore, it should be noted that despite the increase in the JORC Resource estimate since the maiden resource estimate in 2017, these Exploration Targets have also increased significantly in tonnage over time to reach a range of 11-19Mt as at June 2023.

 TONNAGE RANGE(Mt)